ekhmoi/what-appears/1_chapters/01-what-appears/05-time-memory-and-story.md

-## Chapter 5 - Time, Memory, and “My Life” as They Appear
+## Time, Memory, and “My Life” as They Appear

 So far we’ve mostly looked at what’s present: